It costs a business an average of more than £30,000 to replace an employee.

 Many SMEs can't afford prolonged hiring processes, with many opting to hire quickly instead to cut costs.

-For example, you could carry out a two-stage interview process, including an initial video interview stage.
+For example, you could do a two-stage interview process, including an initial video interview stage.

 There are two types of video interviews: live two-way interviews or pre-recorded one-way interviews.

-Live two-way interviews are typically carried out over Skype, and give you a thorough impression of a candidate while cutting travel costs for both parties.
+Live two-way interviews are typically held over Zoom or Google Meet, and give you a thorough impression of a candidate while cutting travel costs for both parties.

 One-way interviews could save you even more time.
 Employers submit a series of questions to the candidate (usually through specialist software), who must then record and submit their answers within an allotted timeframe.
 Employers can review answers in their own time.